Open-Systems-Pharmacology/Dabigatran-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### Absorption <a id="model-parameters-and-assumptions-absorption"></a>

 Absorption of dabigatran etexilate is influenced by intestinal permeability and Pgp transport.
-For the model parameter `Specific intestinal permeability` the calculated value was used.
-Parameter optimization of Pgp kcat was informed by addition of clinical Rifampicin-Dabigatran Pgp-induction DDI data to the parameter optimization.
+The calculated value was used for `Specific intestinal permeability`.
+The value for Pgp kcat was estimated, informed by Rifampicin-Dabigatran Pgp-induction DDI data.

-The dissolution of capsules was implemented via an empirical Weibull function using the Weibull parameters from the original model by [Moj et al. 2019](#main-references).
+The dissolution of capsules was implemented via an empirical Weibull function, using the Weibull parameters from the original model by [Moj et al. 2019](#main-references).

 ### Distribution <a id="model-parameters-and-assumptions-distribution"></a>